 Then selecting the appropriate air pollution control device was looked at.
 Since Catalytic Products International is one of the only equipment designers that makes all three types of thermal treatment systems, there were a few choices to consider.

 - Thermal (recuperative) Oxidation was not considered as the operating costs were too high.

 - A Rotor Concentrator System (RCS) was not considered as the high capital costs could not provide adequate ROI

 - A Regenerative Thermal Oxidizerwas narrowly beat out as the choice because it could not compete with the lower operating costs offered in the VECTOR Catalytic Oxidizer.

-The selected control device was the VECTOR-Series Catalytic Oxidizerwith a 75% efficiently primary heat exchanger, a unique raw gas burner system, and CPI’s PRO Catalyst with Split-Bed Tray System.
+CPI recommended installation of a Catalytic Oxidizer with a 75% efficiently primary heat exchanger, a unique raw gas burner system, and CPI’s PRO Catalyst with Split-Bed Tray System.
 The VECTOR Series Catalytic Oxidizer is an industry leading control system that optimizes energy consumption by offering the lowest natural gas use (even in low solvent applications), low electrical demand, burner technology that does not relay on a combustion air source, and PRO Catalyst that offers low temperature conversion of most VOC’s.

 In many instances, the VECTOR-Series Catalytic Oxidizer will consume less natural gas and electricity than similar sized RTO systems.
 An added benefit is that the Catalytic Oxidizer can easily accept higher solvent loadings without costly additional equipment.
 The VECTOR-Series Catalytic Oxidizer has other unique features such as: